KhiopsML/khiops-doc/docs/ui-docs/coclustering/tools.md

 **Input dictionary file**: name of the dictionary file, that corresponds to the deployment database.

-The input dictionary file must be opened from the main window using the “Dictionary file” menu.
+The input dictionary file must be opened from the main window using the "Dictionary file" menu.

 Use the button **Select input coclustering** to choose an input coclustering report.